byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 ## *A Revival Of The Gaian Connection; a journey of symbiotic healing, Soil to Soul.*

-**Humans are Symbiotic body and soil microbial gardens.
-Life is not possible without Rich Fertile Soil.**
+**Humans and Humus are Symbiotic body and soil microbial gardens.
+Life is not possible without Rich Fertile Humus Soil.**

 ***Soil Alchemy*** is the ongoing exploration of what happens when people connect head, heart, and body in the crucible of the soil.
 The ancient alchemists combined substances and used the influence of their own minds to study the transmutation of matter and of spirit.
 Observe when the discursive mind becomes quieter and the intelligence of the heart comes to the foreground, a new ecologically symbiotic consciousness emerges.
 Work in symbiotic partnership with the more-than-human world and make incredible discoveries.

-### *Soil Therapy;* the practice of spending time *Cultivating Fertile Soil* for the purpose of Enhancing Whole Health, Earth Care, Wellness, and Happiness.
+### *Soil Therapy;* the practice of spending time *Cultivating Fertile Humus Soil* for the purpose of Enhancing Whole Health, Earth Care, Wellness, and Happiness.
 A practice of *Symbiotic Connection* with the natural world and with each other, healing soil to soul.

 A series of guided invitations, natural cycles, bring one into the present moment, opening the doors of symbiotic communication with the soil, waters, and landscapes they explore.
 Encounter not just the soil, but the many ways nature mirrors humans, encountering ourselves, Soil to Soul Food.